Alikyshkin/Alikyshkin/README.md

 </div>

 ### :woman_technologist: About Me :
-At the moment I am a full-stack website developer with two years of experience.
+At the moment I am a full-stack website developer with three years of experience.
 I develop websites from working out the structure, its content and design to writing code, speeding up, launching and SEO optimization.

 Portfolio - https://sitebyme.ru